fullmakeralchemist/handsspelling/README.md

 !pip install roboflow --quiet
 ```

 After this our notebook is ready to run the scrip.
 Before diving in to the code I need to remember that we need new data to upload.
-So make sure you have run the code from Part 1.
+So make sure you have run the code from [Project Setup: Installing Dependencies and Creating Required Files and Directories](#project-setup-installing-dependencies-and-creating-required-files-and-directories) to get new data.

 After that we now have a new data set that now we can upload our data to Roboflow using the API.